Mdsomratakbor/C--Tutorial/C# InterView Question.md

 - **Abstraction:** this concept of object-oriented protects everything other than the relevant data about any created object in order to increase efficiency and security within the program.
 - **Inheritance:** Inheritance is applied in such a way where one object uses the properties of another object.
 - **Polymorphism:** is a feature that allows one interface to act as a base class for other classes.
 This concept is often expressed as a "single interface but multiple actions".

+### 7. Explain how code gets compiled in C#?

+**It takes 4 steps to get a code to get compiled in C#.
+Below are the steps:**
+- First, compile the source code in the managed code compatible with the C# compiler.
+- Second, combine the above newly created code into assemblies.
+- Third, load the CLR.
+- Last, execute the assembly by CLR to generate the output.